 Get outside and soak up some sunlight during the day

 Some natural daylight does wonders for your meridian sleep cycle.
 This time of year there are no excuses - get your body out in the sun and soak up some vitamin D and find yourself feeling naturally tired in the evenings.
 In fact, the more time you spend outdoors, the better.
 There are plenty of outdoor activities to engage in during summertime - hiking, swimming, boating, tanning - the list goes on!

 Sorry, but we really can't find any valid excuses not to get your a** out.
 As the saying goes "there is no bad weather, only bad clothes".

 What brings you to rest?
 Perhaps it is journaling, reading or a hot bath?
 Walkers highly recommends to devote some time and practice to calm down before you lie down in bed.

-We swear by a few drops of CBD oil to balance ourselves and signal to the body that it is that time of day again.
+We swear by a few drops of CBD oil to balance ourselves.
 You may want to try and incorporate a calming meditation practice too?

 If you can’t sleep after 20 minutes, get up and do something before you try again!